theantichris/go-monogdb/README.md

-# go-monogdb
+# podcasts

-Connecting to MongoDB Atlas with Go.
+Application for tracking podcast information using Go and MongoDB Atlas.